processone/docs.ejabberd.im/content/developer/ejabberd-api/admin-api.md

 Destroy the rooms that are unused for many days in the service

 The room recent history is used, so it's recommended  to wait a few days after service start before running this.
-The MUC service argument can be 'global' to get all hosts.
+The MUC service argument can be `global` to get all hosts.

 __Arguments:__

-- *service* :: string : MUC service, or 'global' for all
+- *service* :: string : MUC service, or `global` for all
 - *days* :: integer : Number of days

 __Result:__